 - i) It is impractical to attempt to correct or even mitigate the effects of the system deficiencies and non-compliance with the VSS. - j) The DVS system does not substantially comply with VSS requirements. - k) Overwriting log files substantially violates 2002 VSS standards because overwriting deletes election records that federal and state statutes require to be preserved. - 57.
-A copy of Mr. Gould's Declaration is attached to this Petition and incorporated herein as Exhibit 1. - 58.
-A copy of Mr. Gould's resume is attached as Exhibit 1.1. - 59.
+A copy of Mr. Gould's Declaration was filed with the Court August 19, 2022, and is incorporated herein as Exhibit 1. - 58.
+A copy of Mr. Gould's resume is was filed with the Court August 19, 2022. - 59.
 Exhibits 1 and 1.1 are incorporated in this petition by reference.